“The Smurfs” (2011) FILM REVIEW

 Written by Jambareeqi

 Posted 29th April, 2019

 The Smurfs are a village of little blue people, who are being hunted down for their magical essence by the evil wizard Gargamel, but try their best to live in peace during the blue moon festival.
-When Gargamel begins chasing down the Smurfs after finding their village, a group of them lead by Papa Smurf end up jumping through a portal to escape, said portal takes them to New York city, where they meet marketing executive Patrick Winslow.
+When Gargamel begins chasing down the Smurfs after finding their village, a group of them lead by Papa Smurf end up jumping through a portal to escape.
+Said portal takes them to New York city, where they meet marketing executive Patrick Winslow.

 Even Papa Smurf, the most laid back of the Smurfs, is hard to like, why?
 At the start of the film, he learns of a prophecy that involves all the Smurfs ending up in Gargamel’s cages, but he hides this information under the belief that he’s protecting them.
-This makes the Smurfs WAY too confident and relaxed about their predicament, assured that things will pan out fine, when they should be taking things much more seriously.
+This makes the Smurfs WAY too confident and relaxed about their predicament, each assured that things will pan out fine, when really, they should be taking things much more seriously!

 If you enjoyed my review, please consider supporting me with a tip through Ko-fi: